stko/canselector/README.md

 When receiving this message, the clients answer with a 8 byte long `status telegram` send to `sent_id`
 * bytes 0-3 contains as `client_id` a part of the internal device id as the unique identifier for that particular multiplexer.
 * byte 4 contains as bitmapped data the actual active external can bus (0-15) on the MSB and the `group_id` (0-15) on the LSB.
-* byte 5 HSB contains the actual `bitrate_index`
+* byte 5 LSB contains the actual `bitrate_index`
-* byte 6 & 7 are reserved for later extensions
+* byte 6 & 7 do contain the bus state of the first 8 can buses
+  * starts with bus 0
+  * 2 bits per bus
+    * 00 : state unknown
+    * 01 : state ok
+    * 10 : disturbed: Error frames
+    * 11 : Bus off

 ### the group id
 Obviously a multiplexer could be connected randomly to any can bus group in the overall system.
 So how should the master know to which multiplexer a real physical bus is been connected to?